-A model dining room with renovated furniture is the latest project completed by the arts department students at Wells High school, 395 N. Ashland av.
-The formal opening of the room will be held Thursday afternoon, May 6, when freshmen students will be hosts to their parents at a tea.
+A model dining room with reno-vated furniture is the latest project completed by the arts department students at Wells High school, 936 N. Ashland av.
+The formal opening of the room will be held Thursday afternoon, May 6, when freshmen students will be hosts to their paratments will be nosts to their par-ents at a tea.

-Later the room will be reassembled in the home economics department and used for a place in which to serve practice meals.
+Later the room will be reassem-bled in the home economies depart-ment and used for a place in which to serve practice meals.